spoonapps/docs/doc/reference/spoonide/troubleshooting.md

 # Troubleshooting #
-This section describes the most common configuration errors that occur when using Spoon Virtual Application Studio.
+This section describes the most common configuration errors that occur when using Spoon IDE.

 If you encounter a problem with a virtual application, please carefully read this section or query the online knowledge base before using other support options.
 It is very likely that the issue you have encountered is addressed in one of these places.

 ## Access Internet-based Resources ##
-Several Spoon Virtual Application Studio features require access to Internet-based resources.
-These features may be unavailable if Spoon Virtual Application Studio is unable to connect to the Internet.
+Several Spoon IDE features require access to Internet-based resources.
+These features may be unavailable if Spoon IDE is unable to connect to the Internet.
 In many corporate environments, access to the Internet is filtered through a firewall or proxy server.
-In these cases, Spoon Virtual Application Studio attempts to automatically configure for Internet access.
+In these cases, Spoon IDE attempts to automatically configure for Internet access.
 It may be necessary to manually configure the proxy server settings.
 Complete the following steps to configure proxy server settings:
 Select Proxy Settings from the Options menu.
 This displays the Proxy Settings dialog.
 Enter appropriate proxy server settings in the dialog.
 Consult your system administrator to obtain your proxy server settings.
-For users not on a corporate network, it may be necessary to ensure that Windows Firewall is configured to allow an exception for Spoon Virtual Application Studio so the program can access our servers.
+For users not on a corporate network, it may be necessary to ensure that Windows Firewall is configured to allow an exception for Spoon IDE so the program can access our servers.
 To add an exception to Windows Firewall (Windows Vista and Windows 7):
 Open the Control Panel.
 Select Windows Firewall.
 Click the Allow a program or feature through Windows Firewall link.
-In the popup window, find Spoon Virtual Application Studio and ensure the proper boxes are checked.
+In the popup window, find Spoon IDE and ensure the proper boxes are checked.
 Click OK and close the window.
 Note: If users are running a third-party antivirus or security software, and exception may need to be added to those programs as well.
 The exception process varries for each program.